sscpac/statick/README.md

 If you are running Statick against a ROS package and get an error that there is no rule to make target `clean`, and that the package is not CMake, it usually means that you did not specify a single package.
-For example, this is what happens when you tell Statick to analyze a ROS workspace and do not use `statick_ws`.
+For example, this is what happens when you tell Statick to analyze a ROS workspace and do not use the `-ws` flag.

 ```shell
 Running cmake discovery plugin...